 - To run use

-go up stairs.- When start – don’t forget to
+Shift+directionon NumPad or. >go down stairs;<go up stairs.- When start – don’t forget to

-- Don’t forget to walk around only with NumPad to be able to move diagonally; using arrows you won’t get far.
+:then type the message and pressEnter - Don’t forget to walk around only with NumPad to be able to move diagonally; using arrows you won’t get far.

 - If you want to see full list of commands in-game – press

-for help or check Keyset section on website.
+?for help or check Keyset section on website.

 Macro is easy!